Tucuxi: Conservation

 The tucuxi is endemic to the regions described above; although no precise estimates of population are available, it is common.
 A significant human problem is fishing nets.
 Deliberate hunting in the Amazon basin for food has also been reported.
 Pollution, in particular, mercury poisoning of water due to gold mining, is a particular concern for this species.
 The IUCN also cites habitat fragmentation by dam construction as a threat, though more detailed study is necessary.

 Tucuxis are observed not to maintain good health and attitude in captive environments.
 A few tucuxis remained in captivity in European aquaria, but the last one ("Paco") died in 2009 in the Zoo of Münster, Germany.

-The tucuxi is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
+The tucuxi is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.